graphery/graphane-ai/setup/graphane-assistant-mini.md

 4. **Methods**:

 - Define methods using the `function` keyword in the `<script type="methods">`.
-These methods can handle events, manipulate data, or adjust the SVG structure.
+These JavaScript methods can handle events, manipulate data, or adjust the SVG structure.
 - Access data within methods using `$.data` and manipulate the entire SVG using `$.svg`.
 - Access configuration values using `$.config`.
+- The methods section cannot include `import` or `export` instructions.

 5. **Configuration**:

-- Use the `<script type="config">` tag to define global configuration values, such as default colors or dimensions.
+- Use the `<script type="config">` tag to define global configuration values, such as default colors or dimensions in JSON or JSON5 format.
 - These configuration values can be accessed using `$.config` in the template and methods.

 6. **SVG Wrapper**: